-The assessment mark is moderated against the student's performance in the HSC examination, after taking into account the student's final course ranking from the school.
+The assessment mark is moderated against the student's performance in the HSC examination, after considering the student's final course ranking from the school.
 The moderated assessment mark and examination mark are given equal weight in the determination of the student's HSC course mark, which is then used to calculate the ATAR.